Federico Viñas: Juventud de Las Piedras

-Viñas began his career with Juventud in his native Uruguay.
+After pursuing a pro career as a young boy, Viñas initially ceased his professional aspirations during his teenage years and began delivering meat to make a living.
+In 2017, he returned to the sport, beginning his career with Juventud in his native Uruguay.

 Loan to Club America

 On 29 August 2019, Viñas joined Mexican side Club América on a one-year loan agreement with the option for a permanent deal.
 He made his Liga MX debut on 14 September against Universidad Nacional.
 He entered the match as a 77th minute substitute and scored 28 seconds later to break the scoreless deadlock.
 Viñas appeared in eleven matches during the Apertura tournament, managing to score five goals, three of which were scored in the championship stage; he scored one goal against Tigres UANL in the second leg of the quarterfinals, against Monarcas Morelia in the second leg of the semifinals, and once more in the second leg of the championship match against Monterrey at the Estadio Azteca.

 Club America

 On 30 May 2020, it was announced that America had exercised their $1.9 million option to sign Viñas on a five-year contract, with the loan move becoming permanent on 1 July.
+After falling out of favor with the team during the 2022–23 season, making just four league starts over the course of the campaign, Viñas began attracting interest from clubs across the country.